 What might affect my test results?

-Taking thyroid hormone medicines or certain other specific medicines can affect your
+Taking thyroid hormone medicines or certain other medicines, such as estrogen or methadone,

-test results.
-Eating a diet high in iodine-rich foods, such as kelp, may also affect
+can affect your test results.
+Eating a diet high in iodine-rich foods, such as seaweed,

 How do I get ready for this test?